Inside Joe Biden's Iowa strategy: Targeting Catholics, voters of color and veterans

 But Biden's strategy was evident on his most recent swing through some of the state’s smaller cities, which included a national security event at a Veterans of Foreign Wars post and pitches about his electability to voters in redder parts of the state.

-Christie Vilsack, who along with her husband, former Iowa governor and Obama Agriculture Secretary Tom Vilsack, have endorsed Biden, urged Iowans to "think of your favorite Republican...because we all have Republican friends."
+Christie Vilsack and her husband, former Iowa governor and Obama Agriculture Secretary Tom Vilsack, have endorsed Biden, urged Iowans to "think of your favorite Republican ... because we all have Republican friends."

 "I’m urging all of you to make that practical decision," Vilsack said.